 - You also will need to tell the court whom you are suing.
 You must make sure you have the correct name and address of the person, people or company you are suing.
 It is important to follow all the rules in naming the defendant (the person or company you are suing).
 For example, in most cases, the person you are suing must be 18 years old or older.
 If you are suing a company, you will need to use the official name given by the State Department of Assessments and Taxation.
 If you are suing a partnership or sole proprietorship, you have to name the business owner as the defendant.
 If the person you are suing is in the armed services, the Service Members Civil Relief Act may apply.

 - You will need to tell the Court who you are and give your contact information.
 If you are proceeding without an attorney, simply put your own name, address, and telephone number in any space designated for “plaintiff’s attorney.”
 After your name, you should place the underlined Latin words “pro se.”
 This literally means “for oneself” and tells the court that you are not an attorney and not represented by an attorney.

 - Finally, you will need to tell the court what relief you are requesting.
 This would include how much money you are asking for.
 If the other part owes you interest, include the legal rate found in the Maryland Code, Courts and Judicial Proceedings Article, Section 11-106.
 Read the Law: Cts. & Jud.
 Proc. § 11-106

 You MAY NOT include certain personal identifying information in court filings.

-Effective July 1, 2013, Maryland Court Rule 1-322.1 instructs persons who file documents with a court to keep certain unnecessary personal identifying information, including Social Security numbers, out of the court records unless there is a legal obligation to include such information.
+Generally, you must keep certain unnecessary personal identifying information, including Social Security numbers, out of the court records unless there is a legal obligation to include such information.

 The Rule sets forth exceptions, as well as alternatives when it is necessary to include personal identifier information.
 Read the Law: MD Rule 1-322.1